 Almost all education within the GSPN is focused on training PhD researchers within the context of their chosen topic and needs.
 PhD students at GSPN have access to courses from:

-Besides the membership in the Graduate School of Psychology and Neuroscience, PhD students can be affiliated to various FPN institutions and associated research schools.
-Many institute and school courses are also open to PHD students who are not members.
+Besides the membership in the Graduate School of Psychology and Neuroscience, PhD candidates can be affiliated to various FPN institutions and associated research schools.
+Many institute and school courses are also open to PhD candidates who are not members.
 Research Schools include:

-FPN has extensive research laboratories with cutting-edge equipment and apparatus.
-PhD students employed by or posted at our faculty can use all facilities, and externals PhD students can send a request for use of the research laboratories to the lab coordinator in coordination
+FPN has extensive research laboratories with cutting-edge equipment and apparatus, such as EEG labs, eating labs, psychopharmacology labs and non-invasive brain stimulation (NIBS) labs (incl.
+TMS).
+Measurements for ultra-high-field MRI research can be performed at Scannexus.
+PhD candidates employed by or posted at our faculty can use all facilities, and externals PhD candidates can send a request for use of the research laboratories to the lab coordinator.
+In addition, FPN has an instrumentation and engineering (IE) and a research support department (RSD) to assist researchers.
+For more information click here.

 Rules and regulations

 Different labs have different rules and regulations.
-To reserve a lab, first check the MS Outlook Public folders > FdP > Onderzoek > for availability, then contact the coordinator to make a reservation.
+To reserve a lab, first check Resource Booker for availability, then contact the coordinator to make a reservation.